camlp5/camlp5/doc/rst/intro.rst

 A warning for users who use some frontend to interact with the Ocaml
-toplevel: many frontends have a baked-in understanding of Ocaml's syntax, and specifically that toplevel phrases always end with ``;;`` (e.g. ``tuareg-mode`` in Emacs).
-If you load the revised syntax into an Ocaml toplevel accessed via one of these front-ends, you will find that it doesn't work: you may various find that you get no response back to input, or that the front-end inserts extra semicolons, or other weirdness.
+toplevel: many frontends have a baked-in understanding of Ocaml's syntax, and specifically that toplevel phrases always end with ``;;`` (e.g. ``tuareg-mode`` in Emacs).  **If you load the revised syntax** into an Ocaml toplevel accessed via one of these front-ends (which is almost-never necessary), you will find that it doesn't work: you may various find that you get no response back to input, or that the front-end inserts extra semicolons, or other weirdness.
 When I use Emacs with revised syntax Ocaml, I typically do so in a ``M-x shell RET`` window.

+NOTE: It would be useful to fix ``tuareg-mode`` to understand revised syntax.

 To use camlp5 from the toplevel, first decide which syntax you wish to use.
 Then